sandes/zipfly/README.md

 # License
 This library was created by Buzon.io and is released under the MIT.
-Copyright 2021 Buzon, Inc.
+Copyright 2021 Cardallot, Inc.